 An essay is a piece of writing that is developed to prove one single point.
 It may discuss, describe, argue or analyze a sole topic in any manner.
 An essay may report events or information or evaluate a particular topic in the light of personal experiences and opinions.
 There are many different types of essays such as descriptive, definitive, illustrative, persuasive, argumentative, narrative, cause and critical.
 An Illustrative essay is the one that enclose examples to demonstrate an idea.
 This type of writing makes the original idea no matter how abstract it is, more tangible, realistic and comprehensible by providing real life examples to support the basic theme.

-This guide about writing an illustrative essay is put together to make it easier for you to create an effective piece of writing that complies all the rules and guidelines of essay writing by describing the method in detail as well as offering practical tips to assist you in making your essay noteworthy and convincing.
+This guide to writing an illustrative essay is put together to make it easier for you to create an effective piece of writing, that complies all the rules and guidelines of essay writing, by describing the method in detail as well as offering practical tips to assist in making an essay noteworthy and convincing.

 An illustrative essay is a piece of demonstrative text.
-The stories and examples that you may read in an illustrative essay are only to make it comprehendible for you and to help you understand the main object of the writing.
+The stories and examples that you may read in an illustrative essay are only to make it comprehensible to you and to help you understand the primary object of the writing.
 It grants precision and exactitude to any topic and may be used as a prologue to the other types of essay writing.
 To state it more accurately illustrative essays transforms conceptual thoughts into existence.

 2. Now write your kernel proverb or thesis point in a comprehensible, proclaiming maxim-like sentence.
 Tailor your main idea into a well formed statement and apply this statement as your illustrative truth, kernel proverb, point or thesis.
 You may use the original proverbs written in your books or may make up one of your own that you regard as the truth.